madguy02/picture-perfect/README.md

 > * Used router.route("/").(express verb)
 > * the front-end is mostly to be built in React.
 > * testing for the API's is currently done with postman.
+> * Contributions from fellow developers are highly valued